Murder of Lord Darnley: Sketches sent to England

 A contemporary drawing of the murder scene at Kirk o' Field includes at the top left the infant James VI sitting up in his cot praying, "Judge and avenge my cause, O Lord".
 In the centre lie the rubble remains of the house; to the right Darnley and his servant lie dead in the orchard; below, the townspeople of Edinburgh gather round and four soldiers remove a body for burial.
 The artist was employed by Sir William Drury, Marshall of Berwick, who sent the sketch to England.

 The sketch includes several cryptic elements.
 At first it appears to be an eye-witness account of the murder scene.
 However the infant James was not present, nor could he speak the words attributed to him at the time.
 Thus the image changes by its inclusion from an eye-witness account, to a propaganda poster, as an allegory.
 This same motto and a similar image of father and son was used on the banner of the rebel Confederate Lords, first displayed at Edinburgh castle, then at the battle of Carberry Hill.
 This banner was described by the French ambassador, Philibert du Croc, and a sketch of the banner was also sent to England.
 The drawing shows the town wall and the open door to the lodging (mentioned in Thomas Nelson's statement) in the background.
 A mystery in the Kirk o' Field plan may be the image of the mounted riders in the far right picture.
 Some riders at night were mentioned a week later as being a band of men led by Andrew Kerr who were present the night of the murder.
 It is unclear how the artist drawing the scene the following day knew to include the image of these night riders, if such they are, not known to be present until a week later.

-A placard was created and distributed throughout Edinburgh which portrayed Mary as a seductive mermaid.
-The author of the mermaid placard was never identified, and again a copy was sent to England.
+Placards were created and distributed throughout Edinburgh which portrayed Mary as a seductive mermaid.
+James Murray of Pardewis was blamed for the placard.
+Two sketches of the mermaid and hare design were sent to England.